AARP Hearing Center

 - Prohibiting excessive fees and penalties.

-- Ensuring access to redress.
-This includes prohibitions on mandatory binding arbitration and class action bans (see also Private Enforcement of Legal Rights and Pre-Dispute Mandatory Binding Arbitration).
+- Ensuring access to redress (see also Private Enforcement of Legal Rights and Pre-Dispute Mandatory Binding Arbitration).

 ISA programs should be required to comply with federal and state consumer finance and civil rights laws.
 This includes fair lending and wage garnishment laws.
-They should also provide full, accurate, and understandable disclosures about how the program works and its expected impact on future earnings.
+In addition to providing disclosures of the loan terms required under the Truth in Lending Act, they should provide full, accurate, and understandable disclosures about how the program works and its expected impact on future earnings.

 Repayment during declared emergencies